Norberto Rivera Carrera: Sexual abuse case

 Beginning in 1989, Los Angeles prosecutors pursued a Mexican priest on charges of sexual abuse while he was stationed in the US for more than a decade.
 A lawsuit filed there charged that as Bishop of Tehuacán and Los Angeles Cardinal, Roger Mahony had shielded a priest abuser.
 Rivera said that when he approved the priest's transfer to Los Angeles, he had heard "accusations of homosexuality, but not of pedophilia."
 Rivera asked the Vatican to laicize the priest in 2007.

 COVID-19

 Rivera was admitted to the hospital on January 12, 2021, suffering from COVID-19.
 His former spokesperson, Hugo Valdemar Romero, said that Rivera was in intensive care and that the archdiocese had refused to pay his expenses.
 Rivera received the Anointing of the Sick on January 19.
-Archbishop Carlos Aguiar Retes said that the Archdiocese would pay for Carrera's and other clerics' care in a public hospital "because of the economic situation experienced by the Church throughout the country and in communion and solidarity with what thousands of Mexicans have lived during this pandemic", but Carrera had chosen to leave a public hospital, Hospital Ángeles Mocel, for a private hospital.
-The Archdiocese of Mexico announced in early March that Carrera had left the hospital.
+Archbishop Carlos Aguiar Retes said that the Archdiocese would pay for Rivera's and other clerics' care in a public hospital "because of the economic situation experienced by the Church throughout the country and in communion and solidarity with what thousands of Mexicans have lived during this pandemic", but Rivera had chosen to leave a public hospital for Hospital Ángeles Mocel, a private hospital.
+The Archdiocese of Mexico announced in early March that Rivera had left the hospital.